aeros281/g_iot_core_forwarder/doc/index.rst

-..
-IoTCoreForwarder documentation master file, created by sphinx-quickstart on Sun Aug 16 14:37:50 2015.
+.. iot_fwd documentation master file, created by sphinx-quickstart on Sun Aug 16 14:37:50 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to IoTCoreForwarder's documentation!
+Welcome to iot_fwd's documentation!
 =======================================

 Contents: